desmarais-lab/text_reuse/manuscript/ajps/reviews_response.md

 [Addressed] This comment is fairly unclear.
 I don't think it is worth addressing at this point.

 Second, in Sections 4-5, parameter setting decisions throughout the paper are not clearly justified.
 Is there any reason why we might favor a particular gap/mismatch penalization scheme in SWAlign, or the particular search scheme as articulated the last paragraph in Section 4.2?
 If parameter setting is essentially arbitrary, are there any opportunities for parameter optimization (e.g. cross-validation against some ground-truth objective), or existing values in the literature?

+[Addressed] I cited the Burgess et al. paper and said that we were using their parameter values.
+Frido, it does not look like we are using their values.
+Please check.

 Third, the discussion of TF-IDF weighting to identify boilerplate text is interesting and novel, and I would like to see it expanded further.
 Other weighting schemes or boilerplate adjustment mechanisms should be discussed (e.g. using word2vec embeddings to classify boilerplate language).
 The reason for selecting TF-IDF weights in particular should be described in more detail.